ethstorage/es-node/README.md

 It is recommended to use different accounts for the signer and the miner.

 _Note: You need to have some ETH balance in the account of the private key as the gas fee to submit transactions._

-_Note: It is assumed that you are using the `root` user in the following operations.
-Please add `sudo` before the commands if you are using a non-root user._

 ### How to launch an es-node with binary